tami5/denv/README.md

-> Dotenv
+# Denv

-Dotenv is small configuration utility based on the idea of profiles.
+denv is small configuration utility based on the idea of profiles.
 It is written to ease the tasks maintaining mission orientated profiles (i.e. set of deps and pkgs concerning a set or sets of tasks).
 [More on the design](#notes) It isn't stable yet, but as soon it is I will decouple it from my personal